 IMF: developing countries face mounting debt problems

-Developing nations are facing mounting debt troubles as a combination of high-interest rates, defaulting banks, and sluggish global growth threaten to push vulnerable economies into default.
+Developing nations are facing mounting debt troubles as a combination of high interest rates, defaulting banks, and sluggish global growth threaten to push vulnerable economies into default.

 In a press conference accompanying the publication of the annual World Economic Outlook on Tuesday (11 April), the International Monetary Fund called on monetary authorities to stay the course on interest rates.